 The number of devices and services provided on a network are the factors that determine the type of technology used in a LAN.
 Two examples of the most general and widely used types of communication technologies used in modern LANs are Wi-Fi and Ethernet.

-For example, in homes and small businesses, there is always a modem to establish the Internet and a router to provide internet.
+For example, in homes and small organizations, there is always a modem to establish the Internet and a router to provide internet.
 There is a connection to other devices and a Wi-Fi access point for establishing wireless internet.

 In some cases, all of the above factors are combined within one device.
 In larger LANs, all the equipment in a LAN is seen as the only difference in the size of the area they cover.

-Benefits of LAN
+Benefits of Local Area Network

 - Cost Reduction: LANs have a significant reduction in hardware costs.
 For example, with the integration of other resources, there will be no need to purchase a powerful storage source and processor for each system separately.